Start Decluttering From One Of These 5 Areas

 Once you are done with this area, you will build up your ‘decluttering muscles’ as well as the confidence, and gain motivation to move on to more challenging areas of your home.

-5. Area That causes You The Most Stress
+Choice #5: Area That Gives You The Most Stress

 This is probably the most difficult area to start decluttering, but it can also be the most rewarding.